opencollective/opencollective-api/docs/postgres.md

 # PostgreSQL Database

-You need to have PostgreSQL 13.x with the Postgis extension.
+You need to have PostgreSQL > 13.x.

-In production, we're currently running 13.3.
+In production, we're currently running 13.7.

 ## Installation